Vegetable and Barley Soup Recipe – Healthy and Hearty

 Substitutions or Additions

-Other Vegetables: Some other vegetables to consider using in this soup are russet potatoes, butternut squash, zucchini, yellow squash, spinach, kale and fresh or frozen peas.
+Other Vegetables: Other vegetables to consider using in this soup are russet potatoes, butternut squash, zucchini, yellow squash, spinach, kale, and fresh or frozen peas.

 Parmesan Cheese Rind: Swap the dried mushrooms for a parmesan cheese rind.
 Adding a rind of Parmesan cheese to this hearty vegetable barley soup will enhance its flavor by adding a subtle, savory richness.
 Parmesan rinds are packed with umami, which deepens the soup’s overall flavor without overpowering the vegetables and other ingredients.
 The rind will slowly release its flavor as the soup simmers, creating a slightly creamier, more robust broth.